sandyol55/Ropey-Cam/README.md

 ![Test screenshot](latency_screenshot.png)

-In the upper left is an ssh session running htop on the remote Pi3 during an active recording.
-Lots of spare CPU and memory capacity.
+In the upper left is an ssh session running htop on the remote Pi3 during an active recording, indicating useful spare CPU and memory capacity.

 In the lower left the Thunar file manager is accessing the Videos subdirectory on the remote Pi3 via the network samba share.
 (Using a separate file manager from the inbuilt pcmanfm allows the thumbnail icon sizes to be increased without affecting the desktop).